jon-brandy/hackthebox/Categories/Sherlocks/TickTock/README.md

 - Reviewing Windows Defender and Powershell log to identify the C2 Agent, Drive Mounting Execution, and C2's hashes.
 - Parsing raw Master File Table using MFTECmd.exe
 - Reviewing parsed MFT using Time Explorer.
+- Using Get-WinEvent grab for timestamp change event.

 ## SCENARIO: